zzonyo/trust-docs-test/source/index.html.md

 ### Generating Signature

-The signature generation method v2.1 is similar with v2.0, with only following differences:
+The signature generation method of Account and Order WebSocket is similar with Rest API , with only following differences:

 1. The request method should be "GET", to URL "/ws/v2".
-2. The involved field names in v2 signature generation are: accessKey，signatureMethod，signatureVersion，timestamp
+2. The involved field names in signature generation are: accessKey，signatureMethod，signatureVersion，timestamp
 3. The valid value of signatureVersion is 2.1.

 Please refer to detailed signature generation steps from: [https://huobiapi.github.io/docs/spot/v1/cn/#c64cd15fdc]